zoxpx/pxdocs/content/reference/CLI/basics.md

 ### Running pxctl upgrade

-`pxctl upgrade` upgrades the PX version on a node.
-Let's suppose you want to upgrade PX to version _1.1.16_.
+`pxctl upgrade` upgrades the Portworx version on a node.
+Let's suppose you want to upgrade Portworx to version _1.1.16_.
 If so, you would then type the following command:

 ```text
 pxctl upgrade --tag 1.1.6 my-px-enterprise